huozhi/bunchee/README.md

 # bunchee
-> zero config bundler for js library
+> zero config bundler for ES6 syntax library

+Bunchee can help you to bundle your code in ES6 syntax into one file with no configuration.
+It's built on top of rollup and buble.
+Let you focus on writing code and can generate multiple types of module (commonjs, esmodule) at the same time.

 ## Installation